TOP TEN TIPS for getting started with SWR

 - Advanced student 2nd grade or above: Steps 1-12

 Note: 2nd graders can benefit from using the Black Learning Log, but they may not complete all of an assigned Reference Page.
-The SWR Lesson Plans will help guide you through this.

 Understand how and what to read.